DavidVujic/python-hiccup/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=DavidVujic_python-hiccup&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=DavidVujic_python-hiccup)

-## What is it?
+## What is Python Hiccup?
-A Python implementation of the Hiccup syntax.
+This is a Python implementation of the Hiccup syntax.
 Python Hiccup is a library for representing HTML in Python.
 Using `list` or `tuple` to represent HTML elements, and `dict` to represent the element attributes.

 ## Usage
-Create server side HTML using plain Python data structures, as an alternative to templating (such as Jinja).
+Create server side HTML using plain Python data structures.
 This library should also be possible to combine with PyScript, but I haven't tested that out yet.

 ## Example